 For more information on digital identity in logistics, see my article, Digital Identity In Logistics And What To Know – The Best Security, Scary Risks.
 This article goes into details on the unique nature of digital identity within supply chains to include the challenges and risks.

 Need help with an innovative solution to make your supply chain systems work together?
 I’m Randy McClure, and I’ve spent many years solving data interoperability and visibility problems.
 As a supply chain tech advisor, I’ve implemented hundreds of successful projects across all transportation modes, working with the data of thousands of shippers, carriers, and 3rd party logistics (3PL) providers.
-I specialize in ?proof-of-concept and operational pilot projects for emerging technologies.
+I specialize in proof-of-concept and operational pilot projects for emerging technologies.
 If you’re ready to modernize your data infrastructure or if you are a solution provider, let’s talk.
 To reach me, click here to access my contact form or you can find me on LinkedIn.

 For more like this from SC Tech Insights, see the latest topics on Interoperability and Information Technology.

 Greetings!
-As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
-My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to industry leaders.
+My focus is on supply chains leveraging emerging LogTech.
+I zero in on tech opportunities and those critical issues that are solvable, but not well addressed, offering industry executives clear paths to resolution.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.